 “It definitely had a huge financial implication.
 It was a really, really tough period for the shareholders of GovChat.

-“Even though we won and legally won for that matter, it came with restrictions, it meant that we couldn’t apply any new use cases to the technology.
+“Even though we won, and legally won for that matter, it came with restrictions, it meant that we couldn’t apply any new use cases to the technology.

-Let’s say another government department wanted to use GovChat and we needed to adapt the technology for – let’s say – the Department of Home Affairs wanting you to be able to renew your passport – we couldn’t add any new uses while this case was going on.
+“Let’s say another government department wanted to use GovChat and we needed to adapt the technology for – let’s say – the Department of Home Affairs wanting you to be able to renew your passport.
+We couldn’t add any new uses while this case was going on.
 It cost us a lot of business.
 It became a very difficult period.”

 The ups and downs of a tech tryer

+For Jordaan it was a major milestone and a lesson on a path towards a life as a tech entrepreneur.
 It all began in a background soaked in South Africa’s political struggle.
-It led from smoky jazz halls, through a spell as a tie wearing public servant – as a ministerial advisor – to the cutting edge of tech.
+His path led from smoky jazz halls, through a spell as a tie-wearing public servant – as a ministerial advisor – to the cutting edge of tech.

 “It was a Kodak moment for me.
 It wasn’t about funding, the RMB boys bought it from Naspers.
-It was simply a matter of the relevance of technology,” he says of the trials of Mixit.
+It was simply a matter of the relevance of technology,” he says of the trials of Mxit.

 In many ways, Jordaan was born into the struggle against apartheid.
-His father, Paul, was a political activist in the trade unions and member of the United Democratic Front alongside current South African president Cyril Ramaphosa and former ambassador to London Cheryl Carolus.
+His father, Paul, was a political activist in the trade unions and member of the United Democratic Front alongside current South African President Cyril Ramaphosa and former ambassador to London Cheryl Carolus.

 Activists would congregate at the family home in Cape Town, when Jordaan was a child, to debate around the kitchen table.
-They included the late intellectual Jakes Gerwel, who was to become one of Nelson Mandela’s right hand men in his first years in power.
+They included the late intellectual Jakes Gerwel, who was to become one of Nelson Mandela’s right-hand men in his first years in power.

 “Political parties are starting to respect the will of the people.
 Business is being given space to respect the will of the people.
 I believe what has happened needed to happen.
 I am very excited for the future of South Africa.
 The more diverse it is, the more it becomes unstoppable – like the Springboks!
 When you become diverse, magic happens!”